MIBench/MIBench.github.io/README.md

 **(1) CIFAR100**:

-**RQ1: Effect of the Distance Distribution of Data Damples in the Target Dataset**
+**RQ1: Effect of Distance Distribution of Data Damples in the Target Dataset**

 ES01: CIFAR100_Normal + 2.893 + 0.085 + 20%
 ES29: CIFAR100_Uniform + 2.893 + 0.085 + 20%